Last Updated on July 20, 2020 by Paul Guzman

 - Rainbow Gaura

-- See photos of these plants over at monrovia.com
+- See more photos of these plants over at monrovia.com

 Where to place Gaura

 Plant them in full sun or partial shade but they will need at least 6 hrs. of full sunlight for good blossom and growth.
-You can also plant them in containers but it is important that your container drains well.
+You can also plant them in containers but your container must drain well.
 Plant two or more side by side for some fantastic color and landscape looks.

 Problems with Gaura Plants